ateska/ramona/docs/manual/config.rst

   [program:ramonahttpfend]
   command=<httpfend>

-  # IP address/hostname where the HTTP frontend should listen
+  # IP address/hostname where the HTTP frontend will listen
   host=127.0.0.1

-  # Port where the HTTP frontend should listen
+  # Port where the HTTP frontend will listen
   port=5588

   # Use username and password options only if you want to enable basic authentication